MegaNoob75/LyrSync/README.md

 # LyrSync

 This is a multi threaded vb.net app that downloads and embeds synced lyrics into flac and mp3 files.
-Chatgpt wrote 99.9% of it for me. its fast, processes almost 6000 files in just 5 and a half minuits if you set max concurrent queries to 100.
+Chatgpt wrote 99.9% of it for me. processes 6020 files in just 5 and a half minuits if you set max concurrent queries to 100.
+Tested on a AMD ryzen 3900x